ktorch/ktorch/docs/sparse.rst

 Sparse creation mode
 ********************

-The :ref:`sparse <tensor-sparse>` creaton mode allows the user to create a sparse tensor from the k session by specifying indices and values.
+The :ref:`sparse <tensor-sparse>` creaton mode of the same :func:`tensor` function allows the user to create a sparse tensor from the k session by specifying indices and values.

 ::